-The registered capital of a company is divided into fixed number of units.
-Each of these units is known as a Share.
-The company issues these shares in order to raise its capital.
+The registered capital of a company is divided into a fixed number of units.
+Each of these units is known as a share.
+Companies issue these shares in order to raise capital.

-Ordinary shares are those the holder of which does not enjoy a fixed rate of dividend, They get dividend after preference, shareholders are satisfied.
-They do not get any dividend if no surplus of profit is left after the preference shareholders are paid off.
-Ordinary shares are also called Common Shares or Equity Shares.
+They do not receive any dividend if no surplus of profit is left after the preference shareholders are paid off.
+Ordinary shares are also called common shares or equity shares.

 - Cumulative preference shares